 Each Service Type shall have a unique ISO OID assigned.

-Each service instance for the Service Provider and service site shall have a unique ISO OID assigned referencing the appropriate Service Type OID defined by the CSS area.
+Each service instance for the Service Provider and service site shall have a unique ISO OID assigned referencing the appropriate Service Type OID as defined by the CSS area.

 NOTES

 The IOAG agencies have developed RF Asset and Optical Asset databases that contain data about the physical assets and their locations.
-This policy recommends that these registries be provided as one of the SANA registries and that access to the registry be offered to any other service providers who wish to register their services.
+This policy recommends that these registry data be merged into and provided as part of the SANA Service Site and Aperture Registry (SS&A), and that access to the registry be offered to any other service providers who wish to register their services.
 The information in this registry is similar to that recorded in reference [C1].

 It is recommended that the IOAG databases be updated to include the assigned OIDs for the sites, and the apertures, such that the relationships between those databases and the CCSDS Service Site and Aperture Registry may be established and maintained.